abhishek-rs/farmate/README.md

 Another limitation is that the desired and critical water level is currently hard-coded and limited to rice.
 This differs per location and crop type.
 Hence this should be adjustable by the user in future iterations.
 This is something that cannot be universal world-wide.

 From the user interface side, a future improvement could be adding the possibility to edit current fields, especially if possibility to have more than one crop type was added in the future.
 In addition, the possibility to remove field from the map or choose which of his fields the user would like to be visible to his neighbours could be introduced.
 Nevertheless, we make the current possibilities of the system very clear to the user prior registering to farmate in the about page as well as the principle of collaboration and sharing the information with neighbours upon which this system was built on.

 ## Acknowledgements
 We would like to thank our mentor Matti Kummu.
 Since we are all HCI students he has been a true help in understanding agriculture and pointing us to to right directions.
+And we would also like to thank all the creators of all the npm modules, python libraries, NASA WorldWind for the excellent documentation and support that helped us build the application.

 ## References